 - you might get pain in the area of the cancer, when you first start taking megestrol - your doctor or nurse can suggest painkillers to take

-- carpal tunnel syndrome can cause a weak grip, pain, numbness or tingling in your hand - tell your doctor
+- a weak grip, pain, numbness or tingling in your fingers and thumb (carpal tunnel syndrome)

 Coping with side effects